 Besides raiding your future financial security, you could owe taxes to the IRS if you withdraw tax-deferred money from certain retirement accounts.
 Additionally, you may incur a 10 percent penalty if you withdraw funds too early.

 Instead, consider temporarily stopping contributions to your retirement account and use that additional money to pay off your credit card, says John Ulzheimer, a nationally recognized credit expert formerly of FICO and Equifax.

 The interest you're paying each month as balances roll from one month to the next is outpacing the returns you're earning from your monthly contributions, he explains.
 Just remember to restart your contributions as soon as you clear your credit card debt.

 Remember that rainy-day fund?
 Fight the temptation to put that cash to use.

 "Losing your job is an emergency.
-Paying off your credit card is not," says Ulzheimer.
-"It's a financial burden to carry debt."
+Paying off your credit card is not," Ulzheimer says.

-Draining your emergency fund to pay off credit card debt only exposes you and your family if a real emergency strikes.
+Draining your emergency fund to pay off credit card debt exposes you if a real emergency strikes.
 You could be vulnerable for a year or longer as you replenish the savings.
 What constitutes a real emergency?
-A medical issue, a natural disaster or a job loss, especially with unemployment lasting longer these days, says Nicol.
+Things such as a medical issue, natural disaster or job loss.

 Ulzheimer says if you feel compelled to use those funds, don't wipe them out.
 Use a small portion along with other available cash as a stopgap for your credit card debt.